liquibase/liquibase-contribute-site/docs/extensions/guides/sql-generators/create.md

 ### Empty Constructor

-Like all Liquibase extensions, your SqlGenerator must have an empty constructor.
+Like most Liquibase extensions, yourSqlGenerator must have an empty constructor.

 ### supports()